catkins01/Knack-Customer-Success/README.md

 Submmison questions

 ### Why would this be a great fit for me?
-I enjoy working remotely and providing solutionsto customers.
+I enjoy working remotely and providing solutions to customers.

 ### Why would I be a great fit for knack?
-I have over 10 years of technical support experience.
-I also am very interested in learning new things and do not have an issue with change.
+I have over 10 years of technical experience providing remote and customer facing support

 ### How can you see my best work?